How to Visit Romanian Villages and more Great Travel Photos

 We drove on, through the mountains, and Nicolae spotted the Metal Cross on the hill (in the picture below).

 It was far away.
 Nicolae explained that it was the largest metal cross, even more massive than Christo in Brazil.
-The metal cross is Caraiman Cross – the biggest metal cross on the highest mountain peak in the world!
+The metal cross is the Caraiman Cross – the biggest metal cross on the highest mountain peak in the world!

-Copyright © 2024 Capetown-Rio, Inc. USA.
+Copyright © 2026 Capetown-Rio, Inc. USA.
 All rights reserved.
 Republishing is allowed only with written permission.
 All photography rights on this page belong to Capetown-Rio, Inc. and the author.
 Do you have a question, business proposal, or speaking opportunity?
 Please contact me here.

 Kate started traveling for work.
 Now with grown children, who are travelers, she travels for pleasure looking for great travel experiences.
 Currently, her home is in Bellevue, WA, and lives with her cat Angelina Jolie.
 She has a Bachelor's of Fine Arts, Studio Arts and Art History from the University of Colorado, and from City University, Seattle, an MBA and Master of Arts, Management.
 Her favorite things are exploring cultures, traveling the world, creating a painting and sour foods.